Insights on New Opportunities in Maritime’s Transformation

 What is the working culture like in the maritime industry?

-Nowadays there is a very great mix of individuals working at sea – some who started their careers in the 1980s, but the demands of shipping, operations, technology and processes, requirements, and regulations have massively changed, so there is quite a blend of cultures in that environment.
+Nowadays there is a very great mix of individuals working at sea – some who started their careers in the 1980s.
+But the demands of shipping, operations, technology and processes, requirements, and regulations have massively changed, so there is quite a blend of cultures in that environment.
 On shore, it might be a little easier in what is dealt with, but on ships there is a powerful and exciting culture building, comprising veteran ex-mariners, but also new individuals coming in from outside the industry who are really excited and empowered to make change.
 That purpose-driven approach to work, in terms of trying to affect an industry, is quite different for maritime, and makes it a very exciting and rewarding place to work.

 What is the environment in the maritime industry like for women?

 There is a perception, which is a myth now but was perhaps true a few years ago, that maritime as an industry is male-driven.
-But nowadays there is a conscious lookout to ensure there is no bias.
+But nowadays, there is a conscious lookout to ensure there is no bias.
 In fact, there are situations in the industry where male employees are outnumbered by female employees.
 At the board level of some maritime firms, there is also equal representation in terms of gender, and some of the key decision-makers are female.
 Today, gender could be a boundary or curtain that makes females less willing to enter an industry because of a lack of respect for decisions or opportunities, but in reality, those situations do not exist anymore.

 Gender is a pertinent issue in the industry, and many CEOs make a conscious effort to recruit females into the ranks and more of them into management.
 The industry is changing in the sense that more females are choosing to pursue a career at sea, and organisations are offering many opportunities to people across the globe and of different genders.
 But it will definitely take time in shipping for the bias to entirely disappear, but nowadays it is not hard to find teams in the industry pushing 40-50% female composition.
 Female employees are most certainly welcome for the value they bring, and the idea that the industry is not welcoming to them is definitely a myth that can be busted!